andyk21/dedupe-examples/README.md

 ## How do I run this?

-Set up a new conda environment with the `.yml` file, and set up a local Postgres DB. \n Make sure to run the `.ipynb` files suffixed with '-data' first, as those are needed to preprocess the data.
+Set up a new conda environment with the `.yml` file, and set up a local Postgres DB.
+Make sure to run the `.ipynb` files suffixed with '-data' first, as those are needed to preprocess the data.
 All data is included in the repository.